Skip to main content

 (B) OOD's duties and responsibilities for administration and management of the PCA program shall include but not be limited to the following:

-(1) Establishing a maximum hourly service rate the eligible individual shall apply to wages to be paid to the assistant.
+(1) Establishing a maximum hourly service rate the eligible individual shall apply to wages to be paid to the assistant;

-(2) Establishing a maximum rate for related employer costs.
+(2) Establishing a maximum rate for related employer costs;

-(3) Establishing the maximum number of hours of funding available to eligible individuals.
+(3) Establishing the maximum number of hours of funding available to eligible individuals;

-(4) Determining the need for community rehabilitation programs and, if warranted, negotiating terms with them for operating the PCA program at the local level, as described in paragraph (D) of this rule.
+(4) Determining the need for community rehabilitation programs and, if warranted, negotiating terms with them for operating the PCA program at the local level, as described in paragraph (D) of this rule;

 (C) To be eligible for the PCA program, a person shall:

-(4) Require not less than six consecutive months of personal assistance services.
+(4) Require not less than six consecutive months of personal assistance services;

-(5) Be willing to receive services within Ohio unless otherwise approved.
+(5) Be willing to receive services within Ohio unless otherwise approved;

-(7) Demonstrate a level of self-direction to live outside an institution, within the person's family unit or independently with this support.
+(7) Demonstrate a level of self-direction to live outside an institution, within the person's family unit or independently with this support;

 (D) To be eligible for selection by OOD to operate this PCA program at the local level, a community rehabilitation program shall be a nonprofit and, as its purpose, shall exist at least in part to provide services to persons with disabilities.
 The community rehabilitation program's duties and responsibilities shall include, but not be limited to, the following:

-(1) Seeking and identifying persons who have a severe physical disability and who may be eligible for the PCA program.
+(1) Seeking and identifying persons who have a severe physical disability and who may be eligible for the PCA program;

-(2) Pre-screening persons according to the criteria in paragraph (C) of this rule by using guidance provided by OOD.
+(2) Pre-screening persons according to the criteria in paragraph (C) of this rule by using guidance provided by OOD;

-(4) Assessing a person's eligibility for the PCA program.
+(4) Assessing a person's eligibility for the PCA program;

-(5) Providing resources regarding assistant management training to eligible individuals to include, but not be limited to, training in how to recruit assistants, how to conduct interviews and screen applicants, and how to supervise and instruct assistants on tasks required.
+(5) Providing resources regarding assistant management training to eligible individuals to include, but not be limited to, training in how to recruit assistants, how to conduct interviews and screen applicants, and how to supervise and instruct assistants on tasks required;

 (8) Providing information and referral services about other financial assistance and social service programs that assist persons who have severe physical disabilities toward employment and/or independent living.

-(E) The eligible individual's responsibilities shall include but not be limited to:
+(F) The eligible individual's responsibilities shall include but not be limited to:

-(1) Screen, interview, select, instruct, and supervise assistants or arranging for such functions to be carried out.
+(1) Screen, interview, select, instruct, and supervise assistants or arranging for such functions to be carried out;

 Eligible individuals shall not use OOD PCA program funding to employ an assistant who is also their legal guardian.

-Payment to the assistant should occur no later than two weeks after receipt of the invoced funds from OOD.
+Payment to the assistant should occur no later than two weeks or within the specified time frames established by the PCA program after receipt of the invoiced funds from OOD.

-(3) Comply with applicable employer tax laws.
+(3) Research and comply with applicable employer tax laws;

-(4) Complete the re-evaluation within the specified time frames as established by the PCA program.
+(4) Complete the re-evaluation within the specified time frames as established by the PCA program;

-(5) Ensure assistants perform tasks that are related to the eligible individual's ADLs and not beyond that scope, such as performing work tasks or other activities that are not considered ADLs.
+(5) Ensure assistants perform tasks that are related to the eligible individual's ADLs and not beyond that scope, such as performing work tasks or other activities that are not considered ADLs;

-(6) Maintain financial documentation for audit purposes, such as assistant time sheets, signed and dated receipts, and copies of canceled checks to assistants.
+(6) Maintain financial documentation for audit purposes, such as assistant time sheets, signed and dated receipts, and copies of canceled checks to assistants;

-Last updated November 15, 2024 at 7:36 AM
+Last updated December 8, 2025 at 7:34 AM

 Supplemental Information

-Authorized By: 3304.41, 3304.16
+Authorized By: 3304.15(C)(1), 3304.41

 Amplifies: 3304.41

-Five Year Review Date: 6/10/2027
+Five Year Review Date: 12/8/2030

-Prior Effective Dates: 10/1/1982, 7/1/1986
+Prior Effective Dates: 11/15/2024

 Rule 3304-4-03 | Grievances.

-(D) Eligible individuals shall be informed in writing of their appeal rights under this rule at the time they are notified of the eligibility status decision in the person's preferred format.
+(A) Applicants and eligible individuals shall be informed in writing of their grievance rights under this rule at the time they are notified of an OOD action that affects the provision or denial of a PCA service.

-Last updated November 15, 2024 at 7:37 AM
+Last updated December 8, 2025 at 7:34 AM

 Supplemental Information

-Five Year Review Date: 6/10/2027
+Five Year Review Date: 12/8/2030

-Prior Effective Dates: 7/1/1996, 10/29/2018
+Prior Effective Dates: 10/29/2018, 11/15/2024

 Rule 3304-4-04 | Disciplinary infractions.

-(A) An eligible individual shall have their funding suspended or be removed from the personal care assistance (PCA) program for the following disciplinary infractions:
+(A) An eligible individual shall be determined as noncompliant with the personal care assistance (PCA) program for the following disciplinary infractions:

-(2) Failure to submit W-2, 1099, or other pertinent tax documents to the appropriate authorities.
+(2) Failure to submit W-2, 1099, or other pertinent tax documents to the appropriate authorities;

 (4) Paying an assistant for services not rendered;